laendoor/winston-ready/README.md

 All definitions and transports configurations were chosen for personal taste, nothing else.

-If you are not agree with them is preferable tha you use `winston` and make your own definitions.
+If you are not agree with them is preferable that you use `winston` and make your own configuration.

 ## Installation